World’s Best Prime Rib with Sour Cream Horseradish Sauce

 Tenderness and Overcooking.

 Even the end pieces were melt in your mouth, and you can see it’s perfectly done to a medium rare.

 When I saw the words low and slow, I decided upon that roasting direction.

 I started with a very hot oven of 450º F degrees for twenty minutes.
-After that I turned the oven down to 325° degrees for approximately two hours, checking often in the last hour to make sure the temperature didn’t go past 130°.
+After that I turned the oven down to 325° degrees for approximately two hours, checking often in the last hour to make sure the temperature of the beef didn’t exceed 130°.

 My friend was there early watching me obsess about the temperature.
 This is one of the most important parts of getting it right, so you must have a quick read thermometer to get it right.

-The cooking time is going to vary because not only will size be a factor, but so will the temperature of the meet before you put it in the oven.
-You want to cold temperature down so the cooking is more even and left the meat out for over two hours.
+The cooking time is going to vary because not only will size be a factor, but so will the temperature of the meat before you put it in the oven.
+You want to bring the cold temperature down so the cooking is more even and left the meat out for over two hours.